LaunchGemini/AI-Research-Toolkit/README.md

 **Note:** The initial documentation of this project was in Chinese, but rest assured, we are working on translating it to English to make it approachable for a wider audience.
 However, we'd appreciate if you can interact with this repository in English.

 Also, we do our best to keep the links updated.
-If you find any dead links or have any suggestions to improve, feel free to raise a
+If you find any dead links or have any suggestions to improve, feel free to raise an iss